-The University measures progress against the Strategic Plan 2012-18 through a Performance Management Framework consisting of 14 Key Performance Indicators (KPIs).
+The University measures progress against the Strategic Plan 2012-18 through a Performance

+Management Framework consisting of 14 Key Performance Indicators (KPIs).
 The KPIs are directly linked to the strategic objectives and each strategic objective has at least one specific assigned Performance Indicator (PI).
 Where possible KPI targets have been developed using external benchmarks such as league table indicators and HESA Performance Indicators.
 The financial indicators are derived from the University financial model.

-Full reporting against the KPIs started in the new academic year (2012-13) and KPIs are reviewed at every Board meeting.
+KPIs are reviewed at every Board meeting.
 The PIs are reviewed along with the KPIs by the University Executive Team on a regular basis.
 In addition to the financial performance indicators the Performance Management Framework monitors academic excellence, graduate employability, student and staff satisfaction and league tables.

-The University achieved or exceeded all 2012-13 financial performance indicator targets in 2012-13.
+With the exception of the current ratio, the University achieved or exceeded all 2013-14 financial performance indicator targets in 2013-14.

-Financial Performance Indicators 2012-13 2012-13 Actual 2012-13 Target BU 2018 Target

-Current Ratio 2.1:1 1.3:1 1.3:1

-Annual contribution % 2.4% -2% 6%

-Total reserves £m 47 47 88

-Gearing % 23% 24% 29%
+Financial Performance Indicators 2013-14 2013-14 Actual 2013-14 Target BU 2018 Target Current Ratio (current assets/current liabilities) 1.5:1 1.6:1 1.3:1 Annual contribution as a % of income (excluding pension adjustment) 2.5% 2% 6% Total reserves (excluding pension and revaluation reserve) £m 51 51 84 Gearing (bank borrowings as a % of total assets less current liabilities 22% 29% 29%